norabolig/Boleyetal-Plaskett-2021/README.md

 # Boleyetal-Plaskett-2021
-Associated data for Boley et al. 2021 (submitted), Plaskett measurements of Starlink satellites
+Associated data for Boley et al. 2021 (submitted), Plaskett measurements of Starlink satellites: http://arxiv.org/abs/2109.12494

 Supplemental Data
 =================

 This repo contains supplemental data for Boley et al 2021, _Plaskett 1.8 metre Observations of Starlink Satellites_.
 It is provided for independent assessment, as well as to share details that typically are not included in a paper.
-If you use information provided here, please cite the Boley et al. 2021 paper (in review, archive link will be posted when available).
+If you use information provided here, please cite the Boley et al. 2021 paper (http://arxiv.org/abs/2109.12494).

 All observations were conducted in the g' filter.